theQRL/docs.theqrl.org/_docs/mining/full-node.md

 **Note**

-> *If you build on a small VPS or other light weight hardware you may run into issues building the package.
+*If you build on a small VPS or other light weight hardware you may run into issues building the package.
 Make sure you have enough *RAM* and enable *SWAP* if needed.
-Also ensure the HDD is large enough!*
+AES-NI is required for cryptographic functions.*

 ## Minimum Requirements

-* Most Linux / Unix based systems should work
+* \*Most Linux / Unix based systems
 * Any x86 or x64 based processor
 * Support for AES-NI
-* Enough space for the blockchain growth.
+* Enough HDD space for the blockchain growth.

 ## Install on Linux